How to Organize a Golf Tournament Fundraiser [Steps + Ideas]

 7.4 Social media and newsletters

-Social media is the best way these days to create momentum around any upcoming event.
+Social media is the best way to create momentum around any upcoming event.
 You can create an event page for your fundraiser on Facebook.
 That’s the easiest way to share updates, invite your friends and family, see who’s interested in the event, and more.
-Do link your event to any online campaign you’re running or simply provide ways to buy tickets and make donations.
+Do link your event to any online campaign you’re running to provide an easy way to buy tickets and make donations.

 8. Find a photographer